Beliavsky/Fortran-code-on-GitHub/README.md

 [kdtree2](https://github.com/jmhodges/kdtree2): kd-tree implementation in C++ (and Fortran) by Matthew B. Kennel

 [PENF](https://github.com/szaghi/PENF): Fortran (standard 2003) module useful to achieve portable codes.
-The module makes available portable kind-parameters and some useful procedures to deal with them. (**OS: GPL**)
+The module makes available portable kind-parameters and some useful procedures to deal with them

 [petaca](https://github.com/nncarlson/petaca): collection of modern Fortran modules that provide broadly useful capabilities -- things that the author has found himself using repeatedly across many projects.
-A unifying feature of the modules is their object-oriented interfaces and implementation. (**OS:MIT**)
+A unifying feature of the modules is their object-oriented interfaces and implementation

 [qContainers](https://github.com/darmar-lt/qcontainers): container library for Fortran language.
 It enables to store any internal Fortran data type and any derived data type to the container.
-It implements containers for key/value pairs: tree table and hash table, and containers for objects: list and vector. (**OS: BSD**)
+It implements containers for key/value pairs: tree table and hash table, and containers for objects: list and vector.

 [stdlib](https://github.com/fortran-lang/stdlib): utilities, algorithms, and mathematics codes for a Fortran Standard Library, by fortran-lang